 There are around 97,000 registered motorcycle riders in Kentucky, according to Statista, and all of them have a high risk of injury.
 Riders enjoy the feeling of freedom but are also at risk for accidents that cause permanent injuries.
 Their families may even lose their loved ones after a motorcycle accident.
-McCoy & Hiestand is the team of experienced motorcycle accident lawyers to call after a motorcycle accident.
+McCoy & Hiestand is the team of experienced personal injury lawyers in Kentucky to call after a motorcycle accident.
 Our decades of experience will help you and your family get paid for your personal injury claims.
 Here’s what you need to know about Kentucky motorcycle accidents and common motorcycle accident injuries.

 In Kentucky, motorcycle riders must follow the same laws as other drivers.
 This includes wearing a helmet, obeying speed limits, paying attention to blind spots, and following traffic signals.
 Motorcyclists are also required to have insurance coverage that meets the state’s minimum requirements.
 If you are injured in a motorcycle accident, you may be able to receive maximum compensation for your medical bills and other losses.

 At McCoy & Hiestand, we understand the complexities of motorcycle accident cases and will work hard to get you the fair compensation you deserve.
 Our law firm has extensive experience in handling personal injury claims for motorcycle riders and their families.
 Our team of experienced attorneys will fight for your rights and ensure that you receive the maximum amount of compensation available under Kentucky law.
 We are dedicated to helping our clients get the justice they deserve.